 - Start at least one instance in the cluster other than the instance to be dropped. - Shut down the instance to be dropped. - Manually remove instance-specific information. drop instance automatically removes the local system temporary database. - sybcluster prompts for confirmation before removing the instance. - You cannot drop the last instance in the cluster.
-You must use drop cluster. - drop instance removes references to the instance in the interfaces file, the instance entry in the quorum device, and notifies the cluster that the instance has been dropped. - drop instance drops Monitor Server and XP Server if they have been configured for that instance.
+You must use drop cluster. - drop instance removes references to the instance in the interfaces file, the instance entry in the quorum device, and notifies the cluster that the instance has been dropped. - drop instance removes entries for multiple and single Backup Servers if they were configured for the instance you are dropping. - drop instance drops Monitor Server, XP Server, and single or multiple Backup Server if they have been configured for that instance.